 Activated carbon works by absorbing the many dissolved pollutants found in aquarium water such as chloramine and chlorine, tannins (which colour the water) and phenols (which cause unpleasant odours).
-However, there are many important toxins that activated carbon does not remove.
+However, there are many important toxins and organic compounds that activated carbon does not remove.

-First of all, it does not remove ammonia and its derivatives: nitrites and nitrates, from your fish tank. to remove ammonia, nitrite and nitrate values and other dissolved organic compounds, water change or other methods should be used.
-Activated carbon also does not remove some heavy metals, such as lead and copper.
+First of all, it does not remove ammonia and its derivatives: nitrites and nitrates, from your fish tank. to remove ammonia, nitrite and nitrate values and other dissolved organics compounds, water change or other methods should be used.
+For example, plants absorb as many toxic nitrites and nitrates as they can.
+Finding the right balance between the amount of plants in the freshwater aquarium and the right filter media is the key to succeed in proper filter system.
+Carbon filter also does not remove some heavy metals, such as lead and copper.
 If you suspect that your water source may contain heavy metals, use a water treatment product before introducing it into the aquarium.
 In general, the substances that are very well absorbed by activated carbon in a fish tank setting include: antimony, arsenic, bismuth, chromium, tin, bromine, iodine, fluorides, silver, mercury, cobalt, zircon, lead, nickel, titanium, vanadium and iron.
 In most cases, this is a rather desirable action, although, for example, trapping too much iron in a plant aquarium can also have negative consequences.

 Activated carbon perfectly absorbs most of the drugs used to treat fish.
 For this reason, it should not be used during the treatment (it will have a negative impact on its effectiveness) and it must be used when the treatment has already finished (it will remove the residues from the water).